 According to this analysis, there was a surplus of moderate, low, and very-low-income rental units relative to West Central Weber's household demographics.
-However, the recent rapidly increasing housing prices mean that now in 2022, the community's affordable-housing surplus is likely much smaller than this analysis indicates.
-To complicate matter further, there is a deficit of 470 units in the highest income brackets (>100 percent Area Median Household
+However, housing prices have increased rapidly since 2019, meaning that now in 2022, the community's affordable-housing surplus is likely smaller than this analysis indicates.
+There is a deficit of 470 units in the highest income brackets (>100% Area Median Household Income), meaning that 470 households must rent at a lower price despite being able to afford more, resulting in the highest income bracket consuming some of the surplus units in the lower-income brackets.